 What is a spider diagram?

-Creating a spider diagram forces you to focus on the overarching topic, review existing knowledge as you organize it, and assess comprehension to determine where additional learning or information.
+- Increase focus and comprehension: A spider diagram forces you to focus on the overarching topic, review existing knowledge as you organize it, and assess comprehension to determine where you need additional learning or information.

 When to use a spider diagram

-Brainstorming: Get your creative juices flowing by throwing out any and all ideas and organizing them in a spider diagram.
+- Brainstorming: Get your creative juices flowing by throwing out any and all ideas and organizing them in a spider diagram.

 How to make a spider diagram